CK439224/CS-330/README.md

 # CS-330

-1. How do I approach designing software?
+1. How do I approach designing and developing software?
 	My approach to designing software, I begin by analyzing the requirements set forth in the project requirements.
 Once I review the requirements, I break down what needs to be completed into smaller sections so I can develop code in smaller chunks.
 This allows me to test each section as I complete it.